jgkramer/CleaningDataAssignment/codebook.md

 Normalized and bounded within the range [-1, 1].

-[43] "Mean of body acceleration signal - frequency domain - X direction"
-[44] "Mean of body acceleration signal - frequency domain - Y direction"
-[45] "Mean of body acceleration signal - frequency domain - Z direction"
-[46] "Std. dev. of body acceleration signal - frequency domain - X direction"
-[47] "Std. dev. of body acceleration signal - frequency domain - Y direction"
-[48] "Std. dev. of body acceleration signal - frequency domain - Z direction"
-[49] "Mean of body acceleration jerk signal - frequency domain - X direction"
-[50] "Mean of body acceleration jerk signal - frequency domain - Y direction"
-[51] "Mean of body acceleration jerk signal - frequency domain - Z direction"
-[52] "Std. dev. of body acceleration jerk signal - frequency domain - X direction" [53] "Std. dev. of body acceleration jerk signal - frequency domain - Y direction" [54] "Std. dev. of body acceleration jerk signal - frequency domain - Z direction" [55] "Mean of body gyroscope signal - frequency domain - X direction"
-[56] "Mean of body gyroscope signal - frequency domain - Y direction"
-[57] "Mean of body gyroscope signal - frequency domain - Z direction"
-[58] "Std. dev. of body gyroscope signal - frequency domain - X direction"
-[59] "Std. dev. of body gyroscope signal - frequency domain - Y direction"
-[60] "Std. dev. of body gyroscope signal - frequency domain - Z direction"
-[61] "Mean of body acceleration signal - frequency domain - Magnitude"
-[62] "Std. dev. of body acceleration signal - frequency domain - Magnitude"
-[63] "Mean of body acceleration jerk signal - frequency domain - Magnitude"
-[64] "Std. dev. of body acceleration jerk signal - frequency domain - Magnitude"
-[65] "Mean of body gyroscope signal - frequency domain - Magnitude"
-[66] "Std. dev. of body gyroscope signal - frequency domain - Magnitude"
-[67] "Mean of body gyroscope jerk signal - frequency domain - Magnitude"
-[68] "Std. dev. of body gyroscope jerk signal - frequency domain - Magnitude"
+43. Mean of body acceleration signal - frequency domain - X direction
+44. Mean of body acceleration signal - frequency domain - Y direction
+45. Mean of body acceleration signal - frequency domain - Z direction

+These variables are derived from the phone's accelerometer, and represent the mean of the acceleration signals of the subject's body (as separated out from the gravity component of acceleration); same signals as data in items 3, 4, 5 above, but converted into frequency domain using Fast Fourier Transform (FFT).

+Each of X direction, Y direction, and Z direction, represent the acceleration in the direction of the specified X, Y or Z axis.

+Normalized and bounded within range [-1, 1]

+46. Std. dev. of body acceleration signal - frequency domain - X direction
+47. Std. dev. of body acceleration signal - frequency domain - Y direction
+48. Std. dev. of body acceleration signal - frequency domain - Z direction

+Standard deviation of the body acceleration variable signals, converted into the frequency domain using FFT.

+Normalized and bounded within range [-1, 1]

+49. Mean of body acceleration jerk signal - frequency domain - X direction
+50. Mean of body acceleration jerk signal - frequency domain - Y direction
+51. Mean of body acceleration jerk signal - frequency domain - Z direction

+These variables are derived from the phone's accelerometer, and represent the mean of the "acceleration jerk" of the subject's body -- i.e., the derivative of acceleration with respect to time (second derivative of velocity) -- same signals as data in items 15, 16, 17 above, but converted into frequency domain using Fast Fourier Transform (FFT).

+Each of X direction, Y direction, and Z direction, represent the acceleration jerk in the direction of the specified X, Y or Z axis.

+Normalized and bounded within range [-1, 1]

+52. Std. dev. of body acceleration jerk signal - frequency domain - X direction
+53. Std. dev. of body acceleration jerk signal - frequency domain - Y direction
+54. Std. dev. of body acceleration jerk signal - frequency domain - Z direction

+Standard deviation of the body acceleration jerk variable signals, converted into the frequency domain using FFT.

+Normalized and bounded within range [-1, 1]

+55. Mean of body gyroscope signal - frequency domain - X direction
+56. Mean of body gyroscope signal - frequency domain - Y direction
+57. Mean of body gyroscope signal - frequency domain - Z direction

+These variables are derived from the phone's gyroscope, and represent the mean of the angular velocity signals of the subject's body -- same as variables in 21, 22, 23 -- but converted into frequency domain using Fast Fourier Transform (FFT).

+Each of X direction, Y direction, and Z direction, represent the angular velocity in the direction of the specified X, Y or Z axis.

+Normalized and bounded within the range [-1, 1].

+58. Std. dev. of body gyroscope signal - frequency domain - X direction
+59. Std. dev. of body gyroscope signal - frequency domain - Y direction
+60. Std. dev. of body gyroscope signal - frequency domain - Z direction

+Standard deviation of the body angular velocity variable signals, converted into the frequency domain using FFT.

+Normalized and bounded within range [-1, 1]

+61. Mean of body acceleration signal - frequency domain - Magnitude
+62. Std. dev. of body acceleration signal - frequency domain - Magnitude

+The mean and standard deviation of the magnitude of the three-dimensional body component of acceleration signals, calculated using the Euclidean norm.
+Signals converted into frequency domain using FFT.

+Normalized and bounded within the range [-1, 1].

+63. Mean of body acceleration jerk signal - frequency domain - Magnitude
+64. Std. dev. of body acceleration jerk signal - frequency domain - Magnitude

+The mean and standard deviation of the magnitude of the body three-dimensional "acceleration jerk" signals, calculated using the Euclidean norm.
+Signals converted into frequency domain using FFT.

+Normalized and bounded within the range [-1, 1].

+65. Mean of body gyroscope signal - frequency domain - Magnitude
+66. Std. dev. of body gyroscope signal - frequency domain - Magnitude

+The mean and standard deviation of the magnitude of the body three-dimensional angular velocity signals, calculated using the Euclidean norm.
+Signals converted into frequency domain using FFT.

+Normalized and bounded within the range [-1, 1].

+67. Mean of body gyroscope jerk signal - frequency domain - Magnitude
+68. Std. dev. of body gyroscope jerk signal - frequency domain - Magnitude

+The mean and standard deviation of the magnitude of the body three-dimensional angular velocity "jerk" signals, calculated using the Euclidean norm.
+Signals converted into frequency domain using FFT.